DhanishGupta/apotify-downloader-/README.md

 - Simple command-line interface
 - Fast and efficient downloads

+## Note
+add your directory to code for downloading music
+1.) default sub folder for downloading your songs
+2.) default folder for storing your newly created folder

 ## Requirements
 Ensure you have Python installed, then install dependencies: spotdl